 Understanding Anger: This program addresses risks and needs in the areas of emotional regulation, anger, hostility and aggression by providing youth with the necessary tools and skills to avoid harmful and/or impulsive reactions.
 Youth are provided with communication, empathy and problem-solving tools as well as strategies to recognize cues, thought patterns, healing processes and solutions.

-Financial Literacy Program: This program focuses on responsible money management and developing the foundational elements of saving and budgeting, earnings and deductions, banking, loans and personal income tax.
+Financial Literacy Workshop: This program focuses on responsible money management and developing the foundational elements of saving and budgeting, earnings and deductions, banking, loans and personal income tax.

 SNAP®(Stop Now And Plan)(Note: Program for Justice Involved Youth): The SNAP® model is a framework for effectively teaching youth emotion regulation, self-control, and problem-solving skills.
 Youth learn how to “stop and think” in the moment and explore strategies and skills for making positive choices.
 Explores how thoughts, feelings and actions are connected.